 • The order of changes for change data capture needs to be preserved.
 This allows the data to be propagated to the target system in the same format.

-• Make sure that it supports light-weight message transformations as the event payload needs to match with the input format of target systems.
+• Ensure that it supports lightweight message transformations, as the event payload must match the input format of the target systems.

 Conclusion

-This blog introduced you to Change Data Capture (CDC) and explained the steps to implement it.
-Moreover, the blog discussed the relationship between the CDC and ETL process and also listed the various use cases of both of them.
-Also, it mentioned the limitations that you will face if you will perform the CDC process manually using the ETL method.
+In this blog, we’ve introduced you to Change Data Capture (CDC) and explained the steps to implement it in your company.
+Moreover, we have also discussed the relationship between the CDC and ETL process, while listing the various use cases of both.
+Additionally, we have highlighted the limitations that may arise when performing the CDC process manually using the ETL method.
 Here’s another blog that can help you understand the benefits of CDC.

 Learn about slowly changing dimensions and how to manage changes in your data with our in-depth guide on the subject.